 Internal audit records 6 years

-Communication records (including enquiries) 12 months from transaction
+Communication records (including enquiries) 12 months from transaction without installation

 Warranty Records for Cavity Wall Insulation, 25 years from transaction

 External Wall Insulation & Internal Wall Insulation

 ECO Customer Records including installation 6 years from transaction

 Consumer Credit Records 6 years from last transaction

 Health and Safety Accident and Incident Records 40 years